itsdfish/SequentialSamplingModels.jl/docs/src/developer_guide.md

 Use variable names that are descriptive unless there is a strong mathematical convention for a particular variable name.
 When appropriate, use verbs to describe functions.
 For example, use `summarize(model)` instead of `summary(model)`.
 Use lower case for variables, and capitalize the first letter of package names, types, and constructors.
 Use underscore to separate words.
 For example, name a file `developer_guide.md` instead of `developerguide.md`.

-# Contributing

-If you are interested in contributing, please open an issue and propose changes or additions you think would be beneficial.
-After discussion and approval, create a fork of the repository, and submit the changes via a pull request.